muralip-bm/Assignment-2019/README.md

 --------------------
 Operating System: Windows 10
 Browser: Chrome
-Technologies/Tools: Maven, Selenium WebDriver, TestNG
+Tools: Maven, Selenium WebDriver, TestNG
+IDE: Eclipse

 Steps to execute the scripts:
-1. Download the code from git repository - link below: https://github.com/muraliputtaparthi/daviesgroup-techchallenge.git

-2. Import the maven project in to an IDE (Eclipse).
+1.Download the code from git repository to any drive on machine, unzip it and then import the maven project in to an IDE.

-3. Add ChromeDriver files in path C:\Files.
+https://github.com/muraliputtaparthi/daviesgroup-techchallenge.git
+Alternatively, can clone the git repository and add it to git view of an IDE

+2.Add ChromeDriver.exe file in Project folder path (path - System.getProperty("user.dir")).
-ChromeDriver can be downloaded from the path: https://chromedriver.storage.googleapis.com/index.html?path=2.42/

-Download the file meant for operating System. (for windows - chromedriver_win32.zip) Please create folder ‘File’ in C: directory, Unzip the file and place in foldder c:\File.
+ChromeDriver can be downloaded from the path: https://chromedriver.storage.googleapis.com/index.html?path=2.42/ Download the file meant for operating System. (for windows - chromedriver_win32.zip)

-4. For some reason, if the above file can’t be placed in C drive.
-Place them in any path and update the same in Base.java file.
-(value of System.setProperty)

-5. To test with Account Creation and Login – Please change the value of “createAccountMailID” to a new mail ID in the configdetails.properties file in the package daviesgroup.techchallenge.config

-6. Run testng.xml as TEstNG Suite.
+3.Run testng.xml as TEstNG Suite from IDE.
 File located in folder Technical Challenge.